How are sliding wardrobe doors made?

 Well, what style do you like?
 Are you looking for a simple design, perhaps you’re looking to add mirrors to open up the room and give it a sense of space or simply let your wardrobes take centre stage in your room?

 The style you choose totally depends on what your room is like and your personal preference.

 We have a wide range of full-length and panelled sliding doors available that will suit any room, with a variety of materials and finishes.
 You can even mix and match panelled doors with bars and mix them with full length mirrors, the list is endless.

 How many sliding wardrobe doors do I need?

-This will depend on the space you have available in your room, we offer wardrobes with 2 5 doors and we can advise you on what would be best for you.
+This will depend on the space you have available in your room; we offer wardrobes with 2 to 5 doors, and we can advise you on what would be best for you.

 When can I expect my purchase to be delivered?